damikun/trouble-training/README.md

 ##### Run Frontned and Backend

-Since all migrations, databases and infrastructures are prepared, you can start each  project from the respective directory.
+Since all migrations, databases and infrastructures are prepared, you can start each project from its directory.
 You can also put each application in a docker container and launch it from there.
 This is entirely up to you.

 > &#10240;
 > **NOTE:** Make sure you trust developer certificates: `dotnet dev-certs https --trust`.
 This is only for development needs make sure you properly setup certificate in production!